 Several hybrid have been reported, such as Golden-crowned Sparrow (Z. atricapilla) x White-throated Sparrow (Z. albicollis), Harris’ Sparrow (Z. querula) x White-crowned Sparrow (Z. leucophrys), and Golden-crowned Sparrow x White-crowned Sparrow (Miller, 1940; Payne, 1979).
 Intergeneric hybrids between Dark-eyed Junco (Junco hyemalis) and White-throated Sparrow have been described (Jung et al., 1994; Short & Simon, 1965; Townsend, 1883).

 Phylogenetic relationships, based on mtDNA, are consistent with patterns of hybridization (Zink, Dittmann & Rootes, 1991), for example the hybridizing White-crowned and Golden-crowned Sparrows possess nearly identical haplotypes.
 This result was questioned by another study which showed that these identical haplotypes may be the result of recent introgression (Weckstein et al., 2001).
+This explanation was confirmed by genomic analyses (Taylor et al., 2021).

 A study comparing gene flow of mtDNA and nDNA across an elevational gradient of Rufous-collared Sparrows (Z. capensis) populations found restricted gene flow of mtDNA, which may indicate selection against certain mitochondrial haplotypes (Cheviron & Brumfield, 2009).